Māori language revival

 The Māori language revival is a movement to promote, reinforce and strengthen the use of the Māori language (te reo Māori).
-Primarily in New Zealand, but also in places with large numbers of expatriate New Zealanders (such as Sydney, London and Melbourne), the movement aims to increase the use of Māori in the home, in education, government, and business.
+Primarily in New Zealand, and also in places with large numbers of expatriate New Zealanders (such as Sydney, London and Melbourne), the movement aims to increase the use of Māori in the home, in education, government, and business.
 The movement is part of a broader revival of tikanga Māori (Māori culture, cultural habits and practices) in what has been called the Māori renaissance.

 Until World War II, most Māori people spoke Māori as their first language.
-But by the 1980s, fewer than 20 per cent of Māori spoke the language well enough to be classed as native speakers.
+By the 1980s, fewer than 20 per cent of Māori spoke the language well enough to be classed as native speakers.
 The causes of the decline included the switch from using Māori to using English compulsorily in schools and increasing urbanisation, which disconnected younger generations from their extended families—in particular their grandparents, who traditionally played a large part in family life.
 As a result, many Māori children failed to learn their ancestral language, and generations of non-Māori-speaking Māori emerged.

 In response, Māori leaders initiated Māori-language recovery programs such as the kōhanga reo ("language nests") movement, which, beginning in 1982, immersed infants in Māori from infancy to school age.
 In 1989, official support was given for kura kaupapa Māori—primary and secondary Māori-language immersion schools.

-On 14 September, Te Wiki o te Reo Māori (Māori Language Week) celebrated 50 years having been established in 1975.
+On 14 September 2025, Te Wiki o te Reo Māori (Māori Language Week) celebrated 50 years having been established in 1975.